Quizmania

 Quizmania is a British interactive game show.
-The show was devised by Chuck Thomas, Debbie King, and Simone Thorogood and produced by Fremantle Media for Information TV (between August 2005 and March 2006) and ITV (between December 2005 and January 2007).
+The show was devised by Chuck Thomas, Debbie King, and Simone Thorogood and produced by FremantleMedia for Information TV (between August 2005 and March 2006) and ITV (between December 2005 and January 2007).
 Similar to other premium-line call-in shows, viewers on the TV version of Quizmania were encouraged to phone a premium-rate number in order to provide an answer to a quiz question.

 Quizmania's last television broadcast was made on 14–15 January 2007, presented by Greg Scott and Debbie King.
-The show closed with a highlights montage and an emotional farewell sign off from Scott and King.
+The show closed with a highlights montage and a farewell sign off from Scott and King.

 The series returned briefly on Thursday 17 July 2008 as an online-only show on Quizmania's official website.

 Background

-In 2003, while working for E4 as anchor presenter on the United Kingdom version of the German-produced live phone-in television quiz show 9Live filmed in Munich, presenter Debbie King joined with producers Chuck Thomas and Simone Thorogood to pitch a similar idea to UK production company Nation 217.
+In 2004, while working for E4 as anchor presenter on the United Kingdom version of the German-produced live phone-in television quiz show 9Live filmed in Munich, presenter Debbie King joined with producers Chuck Thomas and Simone Thorogood to pitch a similar idea to UK production company Nation 217.
 After commissioning, the show was produced as Bowling For Bucks.

-Approached by Fremantle Media, the trio were commissioned to create a similar show called Quizmania.
-Initially shown in the Autumn of 2004 in a five-hour per night slot on satellite channel Information TV, after 8 months it was picked up by ITV for their night time slot.
+Approached by FremantleMedia, the trio were commissioned to create a similar show called Quizmania.
+Initially shown in the Autumn of 2005 in a five-hour per night slot on satellite channel Information TV, after 4 months it was picked up by ITV for their night time slot.

 E4 continued with a new production team, which transmitted 9Live from late 2004 in the same timeslot as Quizmania, but stopped in early 2005.

 Overview

-The original run of Quizmania was broadcast from 10pm to 1am, weeknights on ITV Play.
+The original run of Quizmania was broadcast from 10 pm to 1 am, weeknights on ITV Play.
 In order to win money, viewers had to ring in at a cost of 75p from a BT landline (previously 60p).
 If they were successful they would be placed on hold, then transferred live to the studio if they were selected, where they went on to deliver their answers.
 Prizes usually ranged from £50 to £25,000.
 The biggest prize to be won was £28,000 on 22 March 2006.
 Once £100,000 was available as a prize, but was not won.
-According to an article in The Times, Quizmania earned ITV over £1.2million during the first two weeks of transmission on the ITV Network.
+According to an article in The Times, Quizmania earned ITV over £1.2 million during the first two weeks of transmission on the ITV Network.

 The original TV series ended on 14 January 2007, but was revived some 18 months later with a new mass participation online format.
 The first online season involved trivia games where players attempted to select correct answers to sets of multiple choice questions in the fastest time.
-The second online season featured additional games from the first such as wordsearches, anagram solving and maths based games.
+The second online season featured additional games from the first such as word searches, anagram solving and maths based games.
 The revival was short-lived.